 National Stress Awareness Day took place this year on 4 November.
 It may have passed you by in the excitement of Bonfire Night.
-However, the issue of stress and its causal effects on addiction can be just as explosive as any firework, which is why we’ve compiled this guide on how to cope and where to turn for advice.
+However, the issue of stress and its causal effects on addiction can be just as explosive as any firework, which is why we’ve compiled this guide on how to cope with addiction, and where to turn for advice.

 Acute stress can sometimes lead to drug and substance abuse in vulnerable individuals and increase the risk of relapse in recovering addicts.
 How often do we hear the story of an alcoholic who turns to drink to ‘drown their sorrows’ or ‘works hard and plays hard’ as a release from a high pressure job?
 Or the drug addict who sought solace in a substance to ‘turn down the volume’ on traumatic life experiences?

 The link between stress and addiction cannot be underestimated.
 So what can be done to break the cycle?

 If you’re not sure what’s causing your stress, it might be an idea to keep a diary and note down any stressful episodes for two to four weeks.
 You can then look back over that period to pinpoint any stress triggers, work out if those tally up with any episodes of substance abuse, and then set about developing better coping mechanisms.

 Things you might want to write down and give a stress rating of 0-10 to (where 10 is the most stressed you could ever feel) include:

 No single method for overcoming stress will work for everyone.
 However, there are simple things you can do to change the common life problems that cause you stress or make stress a problem.
 These include relaxation techniques, exercise and talking the issues through.